theochem/horton/doc/dev_releases.rst

 Release history
 ###############

+* **March XX, 2013.
+Version 1.2.1**

+   - Update to LibXC-2.0.3 plus overview of the supported functionals in the documentation.
+   - Several bug fixes in the ESP fitting scripts.
+   - Hu-Lu-Yang ESP cost function
+   - Documentation for the ESP fitting scripts.
+   - Mandatory output argument for most ``horton-*.py`` scripts.
+   - Properly load fchk files from Gaussian calculations with Ghost atoms.
+   - New script: ``horton-convert.py``.
+(Conversion between different file formats supported in Horton.)
+   - New script: ``horton-cubehead.py``.
+(Part of the ESP fitting scripts.
+A tool te generate economic grid specs for cubegen.)
+   - Usability improvements in ``horton-atomdb.py``.
+   - Skip expensive AIM computatoins by default in ``horton-wpart.py``
+   - Documentation generation for C++ code with Doxygen and Breathe.
+   - More covalent and van der Waals radii.
+   - Several fixes in the CIF reader.
+   - Improved EDIIS
+   - Constructing a DFT/HF hamiltonian without Exchange term raises an error (unless idiot_proof is disable)
+   - Additional basis sets
+   - Several minor fixes and cleanups

 * **August 25, 2013.
 Version 1.2.0**

    - Gaussian/GAMESS wfn file reader.
 WFN files are now supported in